Amplitude-Developer-Docs/amplitude-dev-center/README.md

 ## Getting Started

 > :pushpin: This is an abbreviated version of the install instructions.
-For a full walkthrough that includes optional steps to create the best contributor experience, check out the [Amplitiude Developer Center Wiki](https://github.com/Amplitude-Developer-Docs/amplitude-dev-center/wiki)
+For a full walkthrough that includes optional steps to create the best contributor experience, check out the [Amplitude Developer Center Wiki](https://github.com/Amplitude-Developer-Docs/amplitude-dev-center/wiki)

   Before you can install, you need pip.
 To install the link checker and Vale locally, you need brew and npm too.